tomwiggers/Magisk-ConCal-Sync-MicroG/README.md

 When you have the zip, copy it to your phone, and in Magisk manager go to Modules -> tap on the + symbol and select the zip.

 ## Step 3
+Reboot your device, and you should have the sync adapters.

+## Step 4
-Reboot your device and you should have the sync adapters, however you're not done yet.
-The next step is to go to settings -> apps -> memu -> Show system
+Go to settings -> apps -> menu -> Show system

-Find Google Backup Transport, Google Calendar Sync and Google Contacts sync, for all three, grant the permissions it wants.
+Find Google Calendar Sync and Google Contacts sync, for both, grant the permissions they want.
+Also enable networking permission (Mobile data & Wi-Fi -> Allow network access).

 Reboot your device again.
 After this you should see the option to sync contacts and calendar when you go to settings -> accounts -> the Google account you added using MicroG.